Metvich/GearboxNext/README.md

 4. Open the .sln file.
 5. Build a project using VS.
 6. It will be copied to the Output folder the .exe file and the contents of the lib folder.

+-------- ????
+> In the lib .dll folder, the files are taken from qt6-base//bin/ and qt6-base//plugins/